-Naturalization ceremony creates 500 new Americans, underscores immigration tensions
+Seattle naturalization ceremony creates 500 new Americans, underscores immigration tensions

-In a ceremony that captured both the aspirations and tensions of immigration in America today, 500 men and women from 80 countries were sworn in as new U.S. citizens at a sweltering Fourth of July event at the Seattle Center.
+In a ceremony that captured both the aspirations and tensions of immigration in America today, 500 men and women from 80 countries were sworn in as new U.S. citizens at an emotional Fourth of July event at Seattle Center.

 “I’m so proud to be part of this,” said Omar Abbaker, a 44-year-old from war-torn Sudan who came to America as a refugee six years ago with his wife, Widad, 34, who was also being sworn in.
 He seemed dazzled and delighted by the diversity of his fellow citizens-to-be.